 (re)Build a House With Us

-Join us on Saturday February 25 from 9am to noon as we begin demolition on the house we own directly behind the church.
+Join us on Saturday, March 25, from 9am to noon as we continue renovation on the house we own directly behind the church.
 When renovation has been completed, we hope to partner with another non-profit to use our house to house a neighbor in need, but to do that, first we have to re-build.